-In such cases, the Dean for Students, in consultation with the other Title IX Coordinator or Deputy Title IX Coordinator (as necessary or appropriate), will determine the sanction(s) and will notify Respondent and Complainant of the sanctions in writing within three (3) business days of receiving the Respondent's written statement accepting responsibility.
+In such cases, the Dean for Students, in consultation with the Deputy Title IX Coordinator (as necessary or appropriate), will determine the sanction(s) and will notify Respondent and Complainant of the sanctions in writing within three (3) business days of receiving the Respondent's written statement accepting responsibility.
 The Complainant will receive that portion of sanctioning information, and of Respondent's written statement, to which he/she is legally entitled, subject to any required redaction.

-By accepting responsibility, the Respondent also accepts the Dean for Student's decision on sanctions as final and waives the right to appeal on the ground of procedural error.
-The Complainant shall retain any appeal rights to which he/she is entitled.
+By accepting responsibility, the Respondent also accepts the Dean for Student's decision on sanctions as final and waives the right to appeal on the ground of procedural error/irregularity.
+The Respondent shall retain any remaining appeal rights to which Respondent is entitled.
+The Complainant shall retain any appeal rights to which the Complainant is entitled.